g4ixt/Lime-Network-Analyser/README.md

-# !!
-It is not giving correct readings, I must have introduced a big.
-Investigating...... !!
+# It is not giving correct readings, I must have introduced a bug.
+Investigating.....

 # Lime Network Analyser